Published Papers:

 Banerjee, A., & Rocklage, M., Mosleh, M., Rand, D.

-(Under second round review at PNAS Nexus)
+(Under third round review at PNAS Nexus)

 (Materials publicly available here)